ojaveerh/MyIotService/README.md

 # MyIotService
 .NET 8

+# ServiceApi
+Cloud/Azure service for front end clients.

+# DeviceApi
+Service for direct direct communication with devices.
+Runs on the machine or same network as machine.

 # DataService.Tests:
 Tests for DataService project

-Demo works, if You use "Multiple Startup Projects" These are:
+# Demo works, if You use "Multiple Startup Projects" - it seems to me, that it needs to change manually
+Startup projects are:
-1) DeviceApi
+I  ) DeviceApi
-2) ServiceApi
+II ) ServiceApi
-3) DeviceImitator - must be last to Start
+III) DeviceImitator - must be last to Start

 * Building
     * Use Visual Studio to build solution.